TITLE 77: PUBLIC HEALTH

 Section 515.445 Pediatric Care

-a) Upon the availability of federal funds for development of an emergency medical services for children program, the Department shall appoint an Advisory Board to advise the Department on all matters concerning emergency medical service for children and to develop and implement a plan to address identified pediatric areas of need.
-The Advisory Board shall assist in the formulation of policy to effect the purposes of the Act and this Part.
-The Advisory Board shall consist of 25 members to be appointed by the Director for a term of three years.
+a) Upon the availability of federal funds for development of an emergency medical services for children (EMSC) program, the Department shall appoint an Advisory Board to advise the Department on all matters concerning emergency medical service for children and to develop and implement a plan to address identified pediatric areas of need.
+The Advisory Board shall advise the Department in the formulation of policy that reflects the purposes of the Act and this Part.
+The Advisory Board shall consist of 26 members to be appointed by the Director for a term of three years.
 Membership of the Advisory Board shall include:

-1) One practicing pediatrician, one pediatric critical care physician, one board certified pediatric emergency physician, neonatologist, and one pediatric rehabilitation physician, to be recommended by the Illinois Chapter of the American Academy of Pediatrics and the Chicago Chapter of the American Academy of Pediatrics;
+1) One practicing pediatrician, one pediatric critical care physician and one board certified pediatric emergency physician, to be recommended by the Illinois Chapter of the American Academy of Pediatrics;

-2) One pediatric surgeon, to be recommended by the Illinois Chapter of the American College of Surgeons;
+2) One pediatric surgeon, to be recommended by the Illinois Chapter of the American College of Surgeons, or a trauma nurse manager/coordinator recommended by the Illinois Trauma Coordinators Coalition;

 3) Two emergency physicians, one to be recommended by the Illinois Chapter of the American College of Emergency Physicians and one to be recommended by the National Association of EMS Physicians;

-4) One family practice physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;
+4) One family medicine physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;

-5) Two registered nurses, one to be appointed upon recommendation of the Illinois Nurses Association and one to be appointed upon recommendation of the Illinois Chapter of the Emergency Nurses Association;
+5) Two RNs, one to be appointed upon recommendation of the American Nurses Association-Illinois (ANA-Illinois) and one to be appointed upon recommendation of the Illinois State Council, Emergency Nurses Association (ENA);

-6) Two emergency medical technicians of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;
+6) Two EMS Personnel of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;

-8) A representative from each of the following agencies: Division of Specialized Care for Children; Illinois State Police; Illinois Fire Chiefs Association; Illinois State Ambulance Association; Illinois Medical Society; SAFEKIDS Coalition; Illinois Hospital Association; Metropolitan Chicago Healthcare Council; Illinois Department of Children and Family Services; Illinois Kiwanis Association; health policy representative; and a child advocate group;
+8) A representative from each of the following: Division of Specialized Care for Children; Illinois Fire Chiefs Association; Illinois State Ambulance Association; Illinois State Medical Society; Illinois Department of Transportation; SAFEKIDS Coalition; Illinois Health and Hospital Association; Illinois Critical Access Hospital Network; Illinois Department of Children and Family Services; Illinois Poison Center; a pediatric rehabilitation representative; a community organization; a child advocate group; and a parent representative;

-9) A non-voting member from the Division of Emergency Medical Services and Highway Safety and the Division of Family Health (IDPH).
+9) A non-voting member from the Department's Division of Emergency Medical Systems and Highway Safety and the Office of Women's Health, Division of Maternal, Child and Family Health Services.
 EMS Regional representation shall be through board members who serve as representatives of other designated constituencies.
-Such members shall have dual representation status in advising the Illinois Department of Public Health, but shall retain one vote.
-The Department shall take into consideration Regional representation when making advisory board appointments.
+The members shall have dual representation status in advising the Department, but shall retain one vote.
+The Department shall consider Regional representation when making advisory board appointments.

 2) Guidelines for referring children to the appropriate emergency or critical care medical facilities;